FAQ – More About the Project

 Q. How do I retrieve my data from the Data Portal?

-A. On the portal webpage, enter your email address you used to collect data in the apps in the open field “Recorder email.”
+A. In the Data Portal, enter your email address you used to collect data in the apps in the open field “Recorder email.”
 Select “LandInfo”or “LandCover” from the drop down directly below to choose from which app you would like data.
 Click “Export.”
 A .csv file should download to your computer.
 Depending on your browser, you may need to manually download the webpage that opens separately as a .csv file.

 Q. I can’t find my data on the Data Portal or some of my data seems to be missing.